 While Iran certainly is one of the hottest destinations at the moment, these tips in Farsi can be used in Afghanistan too, where they speak Dari, which is Farsi with a different accent and some different expressions.
 Even though much less popular, always more people are longing to visit the fascinating central Asian country, and since it’s a war zone, it comes particularly useful to speak some Persian language to better blend with locals.

-Wherever you go and whatever attraction you will visit, for sure you will stop somewhere to eat, so here are some tips in Persian language useful in restaurants.
+Wherever you go and whatever attraction you will visit, for sure you will stop somewhere to eat, so here are some tips in the Persian language useful in restaurants.

 Since for Westerners Farsi is not easy to grab, as it also has a different alphabet (Arabic), alongside the English pronunciation and translation, I will also mention the transcription in Farsi alphabet.